National Bank of Ethiopia in 2023: The Roles and Functions

 Since then the National Bank was given considerable administrative autonomy and legal personality in addition to an increase in capital.

-The Roles of The Nation Bank of Ethiopia
+The Role and Function of the National Bank of Ethiopia 2023

 - Manage money and credit supply and availability, as well as interest rates and other adjustments.